replit/codemirror-minimap/README.md

 Build: pnpm build
 ```

-### TODO
+### Todo

-[] Diagnostics: should we show diagnostics in lines that are collapsed? - VSCode does not.
-Right now we do
-[] Diagnostics: appears to be showing on wrong lines when lines are collapsed
-[] Clean up selection styling
+Pre 0.1:

-[] Long documents that extend minimap beyond height
+- Long documents that extend minimap beyond height
-[] Bug: smol v-scroll caused by minimap when code otherwise doesn't have scroll
-[] Need to handle word-wrap situations.
-Right now I split on '\n', and we will need to treat word
-wrap differently, unfortunately
-[] look into canvas scale - see if there's a way to make blocks/chars more crisp
+  - Most things done here, just need to udpate click handler
+- New API:

+  - DONE: Text
+  - Diag
+    - Don't show when line is collapsed
+    - Test offsets are correct when lines are collapsed
+  - Sele

-[] Need to test/handle changing editor heights
+- Test changing editor heights

+P2

+- Clean up selection styling
-[] There's probably no way to fix the background color issue, for now we just use gutter BG color...
+- BG color issue to use background color instead of gutter BG

-- Converstions to new API
-  [x] text
-  [] diag
-  [] sele

-Later:
+- Make blocks/chars more crisp - look into scaling
+- For block rendering: You could instead pick the primary color for each whitespace-sep token, might make it look cleaner.
+- Also for block rendering: Could figure out how to make whitepspace chars take up 1/2 the size (would need non-ws, to fill in the difference).
+Perhaps this is just leading and trailing characters get an extra 1/4 pt width

+P3

-- Git integration?
+- Git integration
-- Optimize font rendering
+- Optimize font rendering w/ offline canvas
-- Handle inline widgets....
+- Inline widgets